 Patients and Methods

+The ethical committee of our private hospital approved the study.
 The study included 56 patients with uterine septum complaining of infertility or recurrent miscarriages according to the following inclusion criteria: Patients of reproductive age (20-39), Patients with a history of recurrent abortion or infertility.

 The septate uterus or sub-septate diagnosis was confirmed via Saline Sonohysterography.
 We used the American Society for Reproductive Medicine classification (ASRM) for classifying and diagnosing cases of uterine.
 Saline sonohysterography was used to diagnose septate, arcuate, and bicornuate uterus cases.
 The diagnosis of the septate uterus was confirmed if the depth of the external fundal indentation was absent or less than 1 cm.

 Pregnant ladies were excluded from the study.
-Other exclusion criteria are maternal age of less than 20 years or more than 39 years, all cases of organic uterine lesions as myomas were also excluded from the study.
+Other exclusion criteria are maternal age of less than 20 years or more than 39 years, and all cases of organic uterine lesions such as myomas were also excluded from the study.

 The technique of saline sonohysterography

 The machine used in the examination was GE Voluson E10, GE Medical System, Zipf, Austria.
 Insertion of 12 FG catheter in the cervix was done under speculum inspection.
 A 60 ml syringe was used to slowly inject the saline into the uterus under ultrasound guidance to observe gradual filling.
-An average of 5–10 ml of fluid was used for uterine distention.
+An average of 5â??10 ml of fluid was used for uterine distention.
 At this stage, the morphology of the uterine cavity was observed.
 In cases of uterine septum, the septum's length, width, and residual cavity lengths (Distance from the tip of the septum to the internal os) were assessed.

 A hysteroscopic resectoscope ((Karl Storz GmbH & Co KG, Tuttlingen, Germany) was used to excise the uterine septum under general anesthesia.
 Post-resection by eight weeks, Saline Sonohysterography was done on the same day immediately before the second look office hysteroscopy.
 The same consultant did it for all patients (all are consultants with the same experience).